 Impeachment.
 But more important than having a narcissistic child-man with no leadership skills in the most important office of our government are the forces that are behind him.
 I’m not talking about the voters.
 The old-guard Republicans who were responsible for putting him in that office have plans.
 And they don’t include “we the people.”

-I predict that Donald Trump will not finish his term, and quite likely will be impeached in his first year.
+I predict that Donald Trump will not finish his term.
 He will make rash decisions that endanger the country, indulge in foolish behavior and antagonize other nations, and the Republicans will collude behind closed doors, and decide to correct things.
 His past will catch up with him; the massive debt he owes to Russia and other countries, his secret dealings with those countries, the personal peccadilloes and more will bring him down.
 The only question is when.
 That will depend partly on how long the current investigations into him take, and partly on whether independent groups such as Anonymous publish new information.

 It is pointless to try to convince Trump’s supporters of these issues at present, as I believe they are at the effect of Trump’s persuasive techniques, in a sense brainwashed.
 And really, why do we need to?
 In order to protect our country, all we need to do is keep ourselves informed to the best of our ability about what is happening, and then unite and support each other in doing what has to be done to keep our country healthy.
 Most of all, we need to avoid giving in to despair and checking out.